Guide written by:

 - child lock protection: allows you to lock the controls;

-- anti-tip protection for portable oil-filled radiators and panel heaters;
+- anti-tip protection: essential for portable oil-filled radiators and panel heaters;

 - overheat protection;

-- remote control to control your heat settings from a distance.
+- remote control to control your heat settings at a distance.

 Don't forget to keep an eye on your electric heaters.
 Programming your system to align with your heating needs can help you to save a lot of money.